matija2209/skincare-routine-builder/README.md

 ```

 ## Demo
-Check out the live demo here: Skincare Routine Builder
+Check out the live demo here: [Skincare Routine Builder](https://skincare-routine-builder.vercel.app/)

-For a quick overview, watch the YouTube short video demo: YouTube Short Demo
+For a quick overview, watch the YouTube short video demo: [YouTube Short Demo](https://www.youtube.com/shorts/7eZ6Pmp50m8)

 ## About Me
 Hi, I'm Matija Žiberna, a developer passionate about building intuitive and efficient web applications.
-You can find more about my work and thoughts on my personal blog: Build With Matija.
+You can find more about my work and thoughts on my personal blog: [Build With Matija](https://buildwithmatija.com/)

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.